-The “Sunday at the MAA” programme is organised every Sunday from 11 am to 1 pm for individual and family visits, and consists of two parallel programs: GUIDED TOUR (for adults) and WORKSHOPS FOR CHILDREN (for 4-12 year olds).
-No booking required.
+The “Sunday at the MAA” programme is organised every Sunday from 11 am to 12.30 pm for individual and family visits, and consists of two parallel programs: GUIDED TOUR (for adults) and WORKSHOPS FOR CHILDREN (for 6-12 year olds).

 *Entrance fee (all visitors): 200 RSD

-The GUIDED TOURS (for adults) on Sundays at 11 are linked to the current thematic exhibition. *The Guided Tours on Sundays at 11 are in Serbian, while the exhibition display is in both English and Serbian, and curators are available to give more information about the exhibition in English too to all English-speaking visitors of this programme.
+***The GUIDED TOURS on Sundays at 11 are in Serbian, while the exhibition display is in both English and Serbian, and curators are available to give more information about the exhibition in English too to all English-speaking visitors of this programme.

-The WORKSHOPS FOR CHILDREN on Sundays at 11 are Serbian, but to English-speaking children who would like to participate in this programme the curators will be glad to give in English too the necessary instructions for activities during the workshop and explanations of the theme.
+****The WORKSHOPS FOR CHILDREN on Sundays at 11 are in Serbian, but to English-speaking children who would like to participate in this programme the curators will be glad to give the necessary instructions for activities during the workshop and explanations of the theme in English too.

 Current exhibition guided tour